 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

 Jaipur had sounded great on paper. ‘‘The pink city!’’ ‘‘The shopping capital of Rajasthan!’’ ‘‘A lively, colourful metropolis!’’
 Add to that a royal palace and a historical fort crowning its surrounding hills and the question of whether or not to pay Jaipur a visit seemed like a no-brainer.
-And yet our stay hadn’t been great at all, it had been less than great.
+And yet so far our stay hadn’t been great at all, it had been… less than great.
 In fact, the whole thing had been a bit of a nightmare.

 A few tables away a dreadlocked Australian adorned in a network of misadvised tattoos held court over a couple of Swedish girls, who looked as if they’d come straight out of a My Little Pony commercial.
 Wooing them both with tales of macho heroism, Ozzie guy droned on and on, each anecdote more sensational and unlikely than the last.
-He’d lived in remote forest cave for three nights, ducked under the legs of an advancing black bear, blah de blah.
+He’d lived in a remote forest cave for three nights, he’d ducked under the legs of an advancing black bear, blah de blah.
 Listening to his tall tales with a sense of growing distaste, it struck me that he was pretty much Jaipur in human form: confident, brash and alluring… but ultimately full of shit.

-Upon arrival at the train station we’d had a torrid time with the local taxi drivers.
+Upon arrival at the train station, we’d had a torrid time with the local taxi drivers.
 A whole different breed of dishonest, they simply refused to take us where we wanted to go!
 In the end it took over an hour to find someone who would play ball, though the leech in question charged us a horribly inflated fare for the privilege.
 Having finally pulled up at The Evergreen Guest House, we were further dismayed to discover there’d been an almighty cock-up.
 Somehow the place had been overbooked and we’d drawn the short straws.
 With the receptionist offering nothing more than a nervous laugh and a shrug of his scrawny shoulders, we had little choice but to head back out into the pink city and patch together some kind of plan B. Flipping through his guidebook, Allan identified a couple of places within walking distance, so we set off on what turned into a two hour excursion of fruitless door-knocking.